cobyjoseph/WildfireCaseStudy/posts/case-study/index.md

 ## Key findings (summary)

-_This section summarizes the most interesting and relevant points.
-Each header links to a corresponding section in the appendix containing a more detailed description. _
+This section summarizes the most important findings with an emphasis on possible lessons for AI safety standard development.
+Each bullet point can be expanded to provide additional background detail.

 ### <span style="text-decoration:underline;">Proactivity vs. reactivity </span>